Kendal Parish Church

+History

 Anglo-Saxon church

-A church was built on the site during the Anglo-Saxon period using material "robbed out" from the ruined Roman fort at Watercrook to the south of the town.
-A record in the Domesday Book, and the shaft of an Anglian cross, housed in the Parr Chapel, are dated at approximately AD 850.
+The Domesday Book refers to a church built on the site during the Anglo-Saxon period.
+It has been suggested that the Anglo-Saxons used material "robbed out" from the ruined Roman fort at Watercrook to the south of the town.
+The shaft of an Anglian cross, housed in the Parr Chapel, is dated at approximately AD 850.

-Norman period
+Norman church onwards

-Westmorland was only subdued by the Normans in 1092 and Ivo Taillebois (Anglicized, the name is translated to John Talbot) became the first Norman Baron of Kentdale, he gave the church and its lands to St Mary's Abbey in York.
+Westmorland was only subdued by the Normans in 1092 and Ivo Taillebois (Anglicized, the name is translated to John Talbot) became the first Norman Baron of Kentdale, he gave the church and its lands to St. Mary's Abbey in York.
 In 1189, the inhabitants of Kendal were massacred in church by Duncan, Earl of Fife.

-In 1201, the present building was constructed; the arch over the piscina was found carved with this date during Victorian restoration (1829).
+The arch over the piscina was found carved with the date 1201 during Victorian restoration (1829).
+The building dates from at least 1232 according to written sources, with a record from this year referencing an indulgence issued for fabric repairs.

-Parr Chapel

 The Parr Chapel was built by the Parr family in the fourteenth century, and the family coats of arms are to be seen on the ceiling.
 The maidenheads also featured on the walls had long been associated with the Parr family badge/arms.
 The device of a maidens head couped below the breast vested in ermine and gold; her hair of the last, or; and her head encircled with a wreath of red and white roses was taken from the Ros of Kendal family (ancestors of the Parrs).
-The large tomb in this chapel is that of William Parr, 1st Baron Parr of Kendal, grandfather of Catherine Parr, the last queen consort of King Henry VIII.
+The same motif can be found in the Royal badge created by Queen Katherine after she became Queen.
+The large tomb in this chapel is that of William Parr, 1st Baron Parr of Kendal, grandfather of Katherine Parr, the last Queen Consort of King Henry VIII.